revilowaldow/BITC/Sessions/2025/06 29 - Session 47.md

 Spitlizards

-Found wailer nest, no eggs or
+Found wailer nest, no eggs or young.

-Character shines soft glow on water
+Not been here long

-Creature is huge, wingspan is much bigger, six legged, butterfly like wings Giant Garguantuan moth
+Creature is huge, wingspan is much bigger, six legged, butterfly like wings Giant Gargantuan moth